-Michael Raab has served as our President and Chief Executive Officer and a director since March 2009.
-From 2002 to 2009, Mr. Raab was a partner at New Enterprise Associates, or NEA, a venture capital firm, specializing in healthcare investments focusing on the biotechnology and pharmaceutical sectors.
+Michael Raab, age 51, has served as our President and Chief Executive Officer and a director since March 2009.
+From 2002 to 2009, Mr. Raab was a partner at NEA, where he focused on investments in the biotechnology and pharmaceutical sectors.
 Prior to joining NEA, Mr. Raab spent 15 years in commercial and operating leadership roles in the biotech and pharmaceutical industries.
-He was Senior Vice President, Therapeutics and General Manager of the Renal Division at Genzyme Corporation, a biotechnology company.
-Mr. Raab also spent two years with Genzyme's Diagnostic products and services division.
+He was Senior Vice President, Therapeutics and General Manager of the Renal Division at Genzyme Corporation, or Genzyme, a biotechnology company.
+Mr. Raab also spent two years with Genzyme's diagnostic products and services division.
 Before Genzyme, Mr. Raab held business development and sales and marketing positions at Repligen Corporation, a life sciences company, and Bristol-Myers Squibb Company.
-Mr. Raab is currently a director of Amicus

-Therapeutics, Inc., a biopharmaceutical company.
-Mr. Raab currently serves as a member of the board of directors of BayBio, a non-profit trade association serving the life science industry in Northern California, and as a member of the Emerging Companies Section Governing Board of the Biotechnology Industry Organization.
+Mr. Raab is currently a director of Amicus Therapeutics, Inc. (NASDAQ: FOLD).
+Mr. Raab currently serves as a member of the board of directors of the California Life Sciences Association, a non-profit trade association serving the life science industry in California, and as a member of the Emerging Companies Section Governing Board of the Biotechnology Industry Organization.
 Mr. Raab received a B.A. from DePauw University.
-We believe Mr. Raab is qualified to serve on our board of directors based on his role as our President and Chief Executive Officer, his senior management experience in the life sciences sector, his investment experience and his current and past service on other boards of directors of public companies.
+We believe Mr. Raab is qualified to serve on our board of directors based on his role as our President and Chief Executive Officer, his senior management experience in the life science sector, his investment experience and his current and past service on other boards of directors of public companies.